 Brandon James Bailey was born on September 19, 1984 in Cheyenne Wyoming.
-Wildlife art has always come naturally to Brandon, as he has been fascinated by both art and the outdoors for as long as he can remember.
-He began taking art classes in junior high and it was there that he sold his first drawing for twenty dollars.
+Wildlife and Western art has always come naturally to Brandon, as he has been fascinated by both art and the outdoors for as long as he can remember.

-In 2006, he was able to hunt in South Africa on safari.
-Since then, African wildlife has become an increasingly important subject in his works.
+Bailey has an intense interest in wildlife from all over the world.
+In the past couple years he has been invited to go to Africa and New Zealand to research various species, thus that fauna and flora have became important subjects in his works.
 "Going and living something makes it much more enjoyable to paint and draw that subject.
 It gives me that passion that I feel is the most important part to a piece of artwork.
-Seeing the animals and how they react in their natural environment is key in creating an interesting scene that is true to that animal and their environment," states Brandon.
+Seeing the animals and how they react in their natural environment is key in creating an interesting scene that is true to that animal and their environment," states the artist.

 When not outdoors, creating artwork, or attending an art show, Brandon can be found at home enjoying time with his wife Priscilla, his dogs Maggie and Sue, his parents Kathy and Yogi, and his brother Cody.
 He credits his family with helping him along in his art career.
 His father has spent countless hours traveling and helping him with shows and basically anything else that has to do with art.